LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The two recesses lock the magnet holder with the inserted magnet over the sensor.
 The mechanical design created is able to accommodate cylinders, cubes, up to a maximum length of *30mm*.
 Other magnet shapes require a modification of the base plate and the sensor holder.
 The specified tolerances of *0.45mm* allow the magnet to be inserted into the 3D printed holder with repeat accuracy and without backlash.
-This was accomplished with the help of tolerance tests for the 3D printing material used (+pla) and the 3D printer used *Voron 2.4 350mm* through several series of tests.
+This was accomplished with the help of tolerance tests for the 3D printing material (+pla) and the used *Voron 2.4 350mm* 3D printer through several series of tests.
 This is important if several magnets must be measured, where the positioning over the sensor must always be the same.